Jack Duckworth: Storylines

 On 8 November 2010, Tyrone organises a party for Jack's 74th birthday in the Rovers Return.
 Jack reveals to Molly that he overheard her and Kevin discussing baby Jack's paternity.
 Jack does not condemn Molly and he admits he and Vera had both done the same as she had to each other, but tells her that Tyrone never would and pleads with her to move the family away from Weatherfield.
 Later, after seeing Tyrone and Molly happy together with baby Jack, he decides to quietly slip out of his own party saying his final words to Peter Barlow (Chris Gascoyne) and then waving goodbye to Ken Barlow (William Roache), who raises a glass to him as he leaves.
 Jack goes home and whilst listening to a Matt Monro record "Softly As I Leave You", which Tyrone had given him as a present, he dies in his armchair and is joined by the ghost of Vera, who tells him off, yet again, for his scruffy appearance.
 She tells Jack she'll be late for a bus and Jack's spirit leaves his body and gets out of his chair and dances with Vera and they share a kiss.
 Some time later, Tyrone, Molly and Connie return home to find Jack dead in his chair, and a tearful Tyrone says his last words to him "Good Night Dad".
-Jack and Vera's ashes are later scattered off Blackpool Pier by Tyrone and Connie.
+Jack and Vera's ashes are later scattered off one of Blackpool's Piers by Tyrone and Connie.